Long Live DJ Indiana Jones

 As a student at Ben Davis High High School, Ron was a member of rap group D-KOR (a crew that included future fellow DJ icon Alan “Topspeed” Roberts).

 I first met Ron shortly after I began working at The Indianapolis Star in 1998, when he served as manager for Mudkids, the best hip-hop group in Indiana history.
 This summer, Ron was in The Star’s pages as he navigated the pandemic as owner of the Casba nightclub.
+Before he owned the Casba, he launched the weekly “Reggae Revolution” at the basement bar in 1997.
+COVID-19 is the only thing that interrupted that dance party.

-“When we started, it was just me and a few of my friends,” Ron told me in 2017.
 “A couple of hippies.
 Then a couple of Haitians came down.
 Then some Jamaicans started coming.
 Africans started coming.
 It became a real international underground dance party.”

 Idris Elba was one of countless attendees at “Reggae Revolution,” where the CrushStar International DJ roster included Charles “Danger” Byfield and Mpozi Tolbert — the late Indianapolis Star photographer who is pictured in murals in Broad Ripple and Fountain Square.
+Ron was a driving force in making the Mpozi mural on the side of the old Patio nightclub happen.

 After Ron’s days at IUPUI, he pursued his hip-hop dreams in New York City in the mid-’90s.
 He worked for Pendulum Records and EMI.
 He also befriended Mark Ronson, a young DJ and the stepson of Foreigner guitarist Mick Jones.